-- The Commission may require the applicant to post a financial guarantee to assure the completion of: (1) all required public improvements; (2) all improvements required to serve any dwelling units or non-residential establishments sold, rented or occupied on the site; (3) all erosion and sedimentation controls approved or otherwise required during site construction and for site restoration should construction cease prior to attaining compliance with approved plans; and (4) any required site cleanups of debris, abandoned vehicles or any other material that would cause a deterioration of conditions in the area. - 2.
+- 1. The Commission may require the applicant to post a financial guarantee to assure the completion of: (1) all required public improvements; (2) all improvements required to serve any dwelling units or non-residential establishments sold, rented or occupied on the site; (3) all erosion and sedimentation controls approved or otherwise required during site construction and for site restoration should construction cease prior to attaining compliance with approved plans; and (4) any required site cleanups of debris, abandoned vehicles or any other material that would cause a deterioration of conditions in the area. - (1) Financial guarantees equal to or less than \$5,000 in value may be established or released by the Zoning Enforcement Officer/Town Planner without the approval of the Commission. - 2.
 Where authorized in these Regulations, the Zoning Enforcement Officer may require the applicant to post a financial guarantee.
+Unless changes to State Statute made subsequent to this amendment mandate their acceptance by the Commission, surety bonds are not considered an acceptable form of financial guarantee.

-Financial Guarantee Format.
-10.3.B
+10.3.B Financial Guarantee Format.